TheProfs/bitpaper-api-docs/source/index.html.md

 </iframe>
 ```

-You can embed Bitpaper in a page within your site by using an `<iframe>`.
+Bitpaper can be embedded into your website using an `<iframe>`.
-This allows you to display Bitpaper to your users in a page which is rendered
+This allows you to display papers to your users in a webpage that is rendered
-in your own domain.
+on your own domain.

-Ideally you would embed the iframe on a path within your website that accepts
-the `name` and the `id` of the Paper as URL parts so it can be shared easily.

 The `src` of the iframe can be set to either of the URLs returned in your
 created paper.